dormouse/Flask_Docs_ZhCn/flask_source_code/Flask/docs/patterns/jquery.rst

        <span id=result>?</span>
     <p><a href=# id=calculate>calculate server side</a>

-I won't got into detail here about how jQuery works, just a very quick explanation of the little bit of code above:
+I won't go into detail here about how jQuery works, just a very quick explanation of the little bit of code above:

 1. ``$(function() { ... })`` specifies code that should run once the